 The Control node is the brain of the architecture.
 It is the front end that interacts with all applications and connections.

-In SQL pool, the MPP engine runs on the Control node to optimize and coordinate parallel queries.
-When you submit a T-SQL query to SQL pool, the Control node transforms it into queries that run against each distribution in parallel.
+In Synapse SQL, the distributed query engine runs on the Control node to optimize and coordinate parallel queries.
+When you submit a T-SQL query to dedicated SQL pool, the Control node transforms it into queries that run against each distribution in parallel.

-In SQL on-demand, DQP engine runs on Control node to optimize and coordinate distributed execution of user query by splitting it into smaller queries that will be executed on Compute nodes.
+In serverless SQL pool, the DQP engine runs on Control node to optimize and coordinate distributed execution of user query by splitting it into smaller queries that will be executed on Compute nodes.
 It also assigns sets of files to be processed by each node.

 The Compute nodes provide the computational power.

-In SQL pool, distributions map to Compute nodes for processing.
+In dedicated SQL pool, distributions map to Compute nodes for processing.
 As you pay for more compute resources, pool remaps the distributions to the available Compute nodes.
-The number of compute nodes ranges from 1 to 60, and is determined by the service level for SQL pool.
+The number of compute nodes ranges from 1 to 60, and is determined by the service level for the dedicated SQL pool.
 Each Compute node has a node ID that is visible in system views.
 You can see the Compute node ID by looking for the node_id column in system views whose names begin with sys.pdw_nodes.
-For a list of these system views, see MPP system views.
+For a list of these system views, see Synapse SQL system views.

-In SQL on-demand, each Compute node is assigned task and set of files to execute task on.
+In serverless SQL pool, each Compute node is assigned task and set of files to execute task on.
 Task is distributed query execution unit, which is actually part of query user submitted.
 Automatic scaling is in effect to make sure enough Compute nodes are utilized to execute user query.

 Data Movement Service